"Examinations and Proctors" contains the following main sections:

 Note: We do not send exams to employers, coworkers, corporate training offices, members of the clergy, family members, or friends.

 Be sure to verify that your proctor is available during the designated test week.
-Once the proctor is approved, the exam will be mailed from Thomas Edison State College two weeks before the official test week.
+Once the proctor is approved, the exam will be mailed from Thomas Edison State University two weeks before the official test week.
 Call your proctor the week before the official test week to confirm delivery of the examination(s) and to set up a specific test date.
 Never travel to your test site unless you have confirmed that your test is there.
 Unless you have received an official course extension, all exams and assignments must be submitted by the last day of the semester.

 If you select Option A, there are three steps to complete: